skia4delphi/skia4delphi/README.md

 1. Manual installation is possible, although it is not recommended; [Learn more...](Documents/INSTALLATION.md)
 2. The pre-built Skia binaries were included in the source, but you can easily recompile them; [Learn more...](Documents/BUILD.md)
 3. The pre-built Skia binary for **Linux64** targets was compiled for Debian (eg Ubuntu) and Red Hat (eg CentOS) based systems.
 If you want another distro you will need to [rebuild;](Documents/BUILD.md)
-4. For Red Hat based systems you must copy and replace the `Binary/Linux64/Release/libsk4d.so` file with the `Binary/Linux64/Release/Other Distributions/Red Hat/libsk4d.so` file.
+4. For Red Hat based systems you must replace the `Binary/Linux64/Release/libsk4d.so` file with the `Binary/Linux64/Release/Other Distributions/Red Hat/libsk4d.so` file.